dangoslen/dangoslen-me-site/content/blog/stay-close-to-the-code.md

 It's a noble pursuit, and for most of us, with enough work and skill, we will get there.

 And as we do, there is a phenomenon that happens: we spend less time _doing_ and more time _deciding_.
-As Ryan Holiday writes in his book:
+As Ryan Holiday writes in his book [Ego is the Enemy](https://www.goodreads.com/book/show/27036528-ego-is-the-enemy):

->
+> As you become successful in your field, your responsbilities may begin to change.
+Days become less about doing and more and more abouthing making decisions.
+Such is the nature of leadership.

 As a senior engineer, I can attest that this is true for engineers as well.
 As we progress, we find ourselves reviewing documents, thinking about long-term strategy, and maybe even starting to look at those dreaded budgets.